vimchub/vaccineimpact/_posts/09-10-2018-request for proposals-MenA-Measles.md

 The secretariat provides the modellers with the relevant input data (demography and vaccination coverage).
 The modelling groups are required to submit the disease burden calculations for at least three different scenarios through the Consortium delivery platform.
 Hence, the outputs need to follow a specific format.

 For the purposes of this RfP, we ask the applicants to submit a set of test estimates using the same format, but only for one country (Nigeria).
 Applicants will be required to submit central estimates and a limited set of stochastic estimates.
-More details can be found in the [output specifications guidance (pdf)] (/resources/3_VIMC_output_specifications_guidance_201810.pdf).
+More details can be found in the [output specifications guidance (pdf)](/resources/3_VIMC_output_specifications_guidance_201810.pdf).